shellkjell/gofigure/EXAMPLES.md

 ```
 [root.%{root1,root2}]
 # The statement above will prefix everything below this up until the file ends
-# or until the section is left with the "[]" keyword, with root.root1. and root.root2.
+# or until the section is left with the "[]" operator, with root.root1. and root.root2.
 # (creating a copy for every root within the expansion macro)

 key:"value"